-Name: What is the name of the AI policy?]
-Issuer: /ho has authored and issued the AI policy?]
+Duote mitormation Name: [What is the name of the AI policy?]
+Issuer: [Who has authored and issued the AI policy?]
 Country: [In which country is the AI policy developed and issued?]
 Educational level: [Which educational level(s) does the AI policy address?
 It has to include higher education] Description: [What is short description of the AI policy?]
 Link, URL, DOI: [What is the website link, URL or DOI for the AI policy?]